Feature film: History

-Defined by length, the first dramatic feature film was the Australian 60-minute film The Story of the Kelly Gang (1906).
+Defined by length, the first dramatic feature film was the Australian 70-minute film The Story of the Kelly Gang (1906).
 Similarly, the first European feature was the 90-minute film L'Enfant prodigue (France, 1907), although that was an unmodified record of a stage play; Europe's first feature adapted directly for the screen, Les Misérables, came from France in 1909.
 The first Russian feature was Defence of Sevastopol in 1911.
 Early Italian features included L'Inferno (1911), Quo Vadis?, The Last Days of Pompeii (1913) and Cabiria (1914).
 The first UK features were the documentary With Our King and Queen Through India (1912), filmed in Kinemacolor and Oliver Twist (also 1912).
 The first American features were Oliver Twist, From the Manger to the Cross, Cleopatra and Richard III (all 1912).
 Actor Frederick Warde starred in some of these adaptations.
-The first Asian feature was Japan's The Life Story of Tasuke Shiobara (1912), the first Indian feature was Raja Harishchandra (1913), China's first feature film was Zhang Shichuan's Nan Fu Nan Qi (1913), the first South American feature was Brazil's O Crime dos Banhados (1913), and the first African feature was South Africa's Die Voortrekkers (1916).
+The first Asian feature was Japan's The Life Story of Tasuke Shiobara (1912), the first Indian feature was Raja Harishchandra (1913), China's first feature film was Zhang Shichuan's Nan Fu Nan Qi (1913), the first South American feature was Brazil's O Crime dos Banhados (1913), and the first African feature was South Africa's De Voortrekkers (1916).

 By 1915, over 600 feature films were produced annually in the United States.
 It is often incorrectly cited that The Birth of a Nation (1915) was the first American feature film.
 The most prolific year of U.S. feature production was 1921, with 682 releases; the lowest number of releases was in 1963, with 213.
 Between 1922 and 1970, the U.S. and Japan alternated as leaders in the quantity of feature film production.
 Since 1971, the country with the highest feature output has been India, which produces a thousand films in more than twelve Indian languages each year.